Large Language Models Vote: Prompting for Rare Disease Identification: Results

 \subsection{Rare Disease Identification}

-In 32-word context windows, our proposed MVP approach performed the best, with the APRF of (0.66,~0.66,~0.65,~0.65).
-LLaMA 2 came next with the APRF of (0.63,~0.68,~0.61,~0.59).
-Interestingly, LLaMA 2 did outperform MVP in precision but underperformed in all other metrics.
-Stable Platypus 2 and Vicuna had comparable performances, with MedAlpaca showing the worst performance.
-After conducting a paired t-test for difference on MVP and LLaMA 2 outputs, we got a p-value of approximately \(7.437\mathrm{e}{-9}\), which reinforced our hypothesis that the results obtained using our approach were different from those of the individual, LLaMA 2 model.
+For 32-word context windows, MVP performed the best, with the APRF of (0.66,~0.66,~0.65,~0.65).
+Llama~2 came next with the APRF of (0.63,~0.68,~0.61,~0.59).
+Interestingly, Llama 2 (SC Prompting) outperformed MVP in precision but underperformed in all other metrics.
+Stable Platypus 2 and Vicuna had comparable performance, with MedAlpaca showing the worst performance.
+The paired t-test for difference on MVP and Llama 2 outputs resulted in a statistically significant p-value of approximately \(7.437\mathrm{e}{-9}\).

-MVP showed the best performance in the case of 64-word contexts as well, with the APRF of (0.70,~0.72,~0.69,~0.69).
+MVP also showed the best performance in the case of 64-word contexts, with the APRF of (0.70,~0.72,~0.69,~0.69).
 Stable Platypus 2 had the second-best performance of (0.67,~0.67,~0.66,~0.66).
-LLaMA 2 and Vicuna had comparable performance, while MedAlpaca, once again, had the worst APRF values.
-Paired t-test on MVP and Stable Platypus 2 outputs gave us a p-value of approximately \(0.016\), which was less than our cutoff value of 0.05, and hence the difference was statistically significant.
+Llama 2 (SC Prompting) had the best overall precision score but did not perform as well in other metrics.
+Llama 2 and Vicuna had comparable performance, while MedAlpaca had the worst APRF values.
+The paired t-test on MVP and Stable Platypus 2 resulted in a statistically significant p-value of approximately \(1.600\mathrm{e}{-2}\).

-As for 128-word context windows, MVP and LLaMA 2 exhibited the best performance, with Stable Platypus 2 and Vicuna as close third and fourth, respectively.
-MVP and LLaMA 2 had APRF values of (0.62,~0.62,~0.61,~0.60) and (0.62,~0.65,~0.60,~0.58), respectively.
-Thus, MVP outperformed LLaMA 2 in recall and F-score, while LLaMA 2 outperformed MVP in precision.
-The paired t-test p-value was approximately \(2.928\mathrm{e}{-7}\), which verified the statistical significance of the difference in mean model outputs.
+As for 128-word context windows, MVP and Llama 2 showed the best performance, with the APRF values of (0.62,~0.62,~0.61,~0.60) and (0.62,~0.65,~0.60,~0.58), respectively.
+Llama 2 (SC Prompting) showed the best precision, but underperformed in other metrics.
+Stable Platypus 2 and Vicuna performed similarly, with MedAlpaca performing the worst.
+The paired t-test on MVP and Stable Platypus 2 gave a statistically significant p-value of approximately \(2.928\mathrm{e}{-7}\).

-256-word context windows, MVP and Vicuna performed similarly, with APRF values of (0.68,~0.67,~0.67,~0.67) and (0.67,~0.71,~0.68,~0.66), respectively.
-LLaMA 2 and Stable Platypus 2 had comparable performance, with MedAlpaca showing the worst performance.
+For 256-word context windows, MVP and Vicuna performed similarly, with APRF values of (0.68,~0.67,~0.67,~0.67) and (0.67,~0.71,~0.68,~0.66), respectively.
+Llama 2, Llama 2 (SC Prompting), and Stable Platypus 2 had comparable performance, with MedAlpaca showing the worst performance.
 The p-value for the paired t-test on MVP and Vicuna was \(7.979\mathrm{e}{-13}\), demonstrating statistical significance in the mean difference of outputs.

 Overall, MVP showed the best performance across all benchmarks.
-The fact that its outputs were different from those of the other models was also verified by the paired t-test for difference, with p-values always being less than the cutoff value of 0.05.
+The difference in outputs of MVP and second-best models was verified by the paired t-test for difference, with p-values always being less than the cutoff value of 0.05.
+MVP also outperformed Llama 2 (SC Prompting) across all context sizes.